leonar15/startup-checklist/README.md

 - [ ] *(optional, see below)* Order certified copy of *Certificate of Good Standing* from DE - **$50**
   - Within 6 months of DE registration, you can use the "Filed Certificate of Incorporation" signed and stamped by Secretary of DE (document forwarded by DE registered agent following incorporation)
-  - Fill out [DE fillable form](https://corp.delaware.gov/updatedcertmemoandinstructionsOct717.pdf) and fax to (302) 739-3812. [more info](https://corp.delaware.gov/directweb.shtml)
+  - Use the [DE Document Upload Service](https://icis.corp.delaware.gov/ecorp2/) (only available on [weekdays](https://corp.delaware.gov/document-upload-service-information/)) to request a Certificate. [more info](https://corp.delaware.gov/directweb.shtml)
   - Or, find [an agent with online access](https://corp.delaware.gov/remoteagts.shtml)
 - [ ] Sign up for Registered agent service in CA **1 yr free**
 - [ ] Register your *foreign entity* with CA Secretary of State - **$100**